Mylo Xyloto: Singles

 On 31 May, Coldplay announced that "Every Teardrop Is a Waterfall" would be released on 3 June at 12 pm BST via download.
 The single sampled "I Go to Rio", written by Peter Allen and Adrienne Anderson.
 On 21 June 2011, Coldplay's website announced the band would release an iTunes exclusive digital EP which additionally contained "Major Minus" and "Moving to Mars" on 26 June.

 The album's second single, "Paradise", was released on 12 September 2011.
 That same day, Chris Martin announced that Rihanna would be featured on "Princess of China".
-"Paradise" has so far reached #15 on the Billboard Hot 100 chart and the top 10 in 15 charts around the world.
+"Paradise" reached No. 15 on the Billboard Hot 100 chart and the top 10 in 15 charts around the world.
 On 1 January 2012, it became the year's first number-one single in the UK and Coldplay's second chart-topper in the country.
 The song was also the best-selling rock single of 2011 in the United Kingdom.

 "Charlie Brown" was later confirmed to be the third single from the album, and the group performed the song on 23 January 2012 on the British TV series The X Factor.
 On that date, it was solicited to US Triple A radio, and was solicited to US adult contemporary radio the following day.
 The single received a release date of 3 February in most other territories except for the United Kingdom, where the single was released 12 March 2012.
 "Princess of China", a collaboration with singer Rihanna, was solicited to US mainstream radio on 14 February 2012 as the album's fourth single.
 A digital release followed on 13 April in the United States and on 4 June in the United Kingdom.
 "Up with the Birds" was released as a limited edition 7" vinyl single for Record Store Day on 21 April 2012, backed by "U.F.O." as its B-side.
 It was limited to 500 copies in the United Kingdom and 1,000 copies in the United States.
-"Hurts Like Heaven" was made available as the fifth and final single on 8 October 2012 and served to promote the Mylo Xyloto comics, the band later released a limited 7" vinyl for Record Store Day UK in 2013, it included a live version of "Us Against the World" as its B-side.
+"Hurts Like Heaven" was made available as the fifth and final single on 8 October 2012 and served to promote the Mylo Xyloto comics, the band later released a limited 7" vinyl for Record Store Day|Record Store Day UK in 2013, it included a live version of "Us Against the World" as its B-side.
 "Up in Flames" was later launched as a promotional single in Italian radio stations on 16 November 2012 to promote Live 2012.